15- Solved problem 3-7 for staggered bolts-tension members

 What is the least net area for problem 3-7 for staggered bolts?

-The least value of the net area is 5.065 inch^2 and belongs to the final route. abcdeg.
-The effective area for the lowest value of the net area can be estimated by multiplying U by the Anet.
+The minimum net area is 5.065 in^2 and belongs to the final route. abcdeg.
+The effective area for the lowest net area can be estimated by multiplying U by Anet.

 The LRFD design strength allowable strength value of the final route

-The lowest value of the net area is 5.065 inch^2 and belongs to the final route. abcdeg.
-The effective area for the lowest value of the net area can be estimated by multiplying U by the Anet.
+The lowest net area is 5.065 in^2 and belongs to the final route. abcdeg.
+The effective area for the lowest net area can be estimated by multiplying U by Anet.

-The U value equals one since the angle is connected for all the legs.
+The U value equals 1 since the angle is connected across all legs.
 The ASD design allowable strength equals 147 kips; please refer to the next slide for more details about the estimation.

 The ASD allowable strength value of the final route

-A link to the previous post solved 5-7 for block shear.
+This is a link to the previous post, solved 5-7 for block shear.